Weekend Girls Track Roundup - Miami Valley Today

 TROY CHRISTIAN

-NEW BREMEN — The Lehman girls track and field team finished ninth at the New Bremen Cardinal Invitational.
+PIQUA — The Piqua girls track and field team finished sixth at the Piqua Invitational.

 Sports Editor Rob Kiser can be reached at [email protected]